mxk5025/swatches/README.md

+# Swatches

-# Swatches - Currently on hiatus due to classes: base functionality works but need to work on CSS
+## Note: currently on hiatus due to classes: base functionality works but need to work on CSS

 React application